For the first page of this review of Disney’s Port Orleans Riverside Resort, see this.

 A PHOTO TOUR OF THE ROYAL ROOMS AT PORT ORLEANS RIVERSIDE

-The floor plan is pretty close to the standard for the queen-bed moderate resorts.
+The floor plan of the Port Orleans Riverside Royal Rooms is pretty close to the standard for four person queen-bed moderate resort rooms.

 What’s different compared to other moderate rooms is the richness of the furnishings, and all the wonderful prince and especially princessy detailing…and those headboards!

 You’ll find two queen beds on one side.